 All extra service assignments at Purchase College may only be offered subject to the advance approval of the individual’s immediate supervisor and the appropriate senior College Officer.
 Written approval for extra service assignments must be obtained prior to the commencement of additional responsibilities.
 Extra service performed in advance of such approval will not be compensated.
 The Board of Trustees granted authority for approval of extra service to the Chancellor, who in turn delegated responsibility for action on individual requests for other than M/C employees to the Chief Administrative Officer of each campus.
 Extra service for M/C employees requires approval of the Chancellor or his designee.

 SUNY compensation for extra service is not to exceed an amount equal to 20 percent of base annual salary in any academic or calendar year.
-For example, a professional staff member earning a salary of $25,000 may not be paid more than $5,000 for extra service during the course of his or her annual professional obligation.
+For example, a professional staff member earning a salary of $25,000 may not be paid more than $5,000 for extra service during the course of their annual professional obligation.
 Depending upon the employee’s primary State employment status and the nature of the extra service assignment to be performed, certain approvals must be obtained before this campus, or other State payroll agencies are able to pay individuals for extra service.
 Contact the Human Resources Office for forms and guidance.

 Sponsored research performed during the academic year may compensate a participating faculty or staff member with an adjustment in the professional obligation, but should not normally lead to extra compensation.
 However, sponsored activities with contractually-obligated end products, conducted during the academic year, may compensate a participating faculty or staff member either with an adjustment in the professional obligation or with extra compensation.
 Any extra compensation, however, must be approved in advance by the Dean and the Provost, and should be built into the contract and specifically approved by the sponsor, with the appropriate Senior College Officer’s notified of such provision at the time the project is submitted.